-In case of pension schemes, you need to hold your investment for at least one year to be eligible to claim tax credit.
-However, if you withdraw any amount from your investment in a pension scheme before your selected retirement date then a tax penalty will be charged, which will be equivalent to your average tax rate of last 3 years.
+In case of Pension schemes, there is no holding period requirement as such.
+However, if you withdraw any amount from your investment held in a Pension scheme before minimum retirement age criteria as per VPS Rules, 2005, then a tax penalty will be charged, which will be equivalent to your average tax rate of last 3 years.

 How much tax credit can I get?

-Can I avail the separate tax credit facility on investing in both mutual funds and pension schemes?
+Can I avail the tax credit facility on investing in Pension schemes?

 How can I claim my tax credit amount?